 - Personal clothes should be bagged in a personal belonging bag before being taken out of the room.
 If possible, wash them in hot water with bleach.

 - Before entering an isolation room, anyone who is not a parent (caregiver) must put on the required personal protective equipment that is posted on the door.
-Since parents are in close contact with the child for extended periods of time in the hospital, gowns, gloves and masks do not do a very good job of preventing the spread of organisms from the patient.
-Because of this, the hospital does not require parents to wear the same protective equipment as staff and visitors while they are in the patient’s room.
+Because parents are in close contact with the child for extended periods of time in the hospital, the hospital does not require parents to wear the same protective equipment as staff and visitors while they are in the patient’s room.
 However, in certain situations, parents are asked to wear facemasks while they are in the patient’s room for their own protection.

 - Visitors who are not parents or caregivers and are not staying in the room for extended periods of time (overnight), must wear the same protective gear as hospital staff, even if they are family members.
 For some types of isolation, visitors and siblings are not allowed in the patient room.